 needle and smaller sensors set in place with Eduard "medium thickness"

-was painted rather than the vulnerable etched metal parts of the kit.
+above the rudder, rather than the vulnerable etched metal parts of the kit.

 is a highly populated country in a delta and was first known as "East